niketagrawal/Lecture-notes/Unix-Shell/unix-shell-lecture-notes.md

 #### Part 2: Launch the shell together with the learners [5 min]

-- After telling the learners how to launch the shell, the instructor sets up command history.
+- After telling the learners how to launch the shell, the instructor sets up command history as per the instructions borrowed from the [command history set up documentation provided by the 4TUResearchData](https://github.com/4TUResearchData-Carpentries/documentation/blob/master/command-history.md).
 The explanation of this terminal history is not part of the lesson.

 On the main terminal
 ```
 export PROMPT_COMMAND="history -a;$PROMPT_COMMAND"